CMS-Enterprise/easi-app/README.md

 **All developers:**
 - From the root of this repo, run `pre-commit install` to set up a Git pre-commit hook in `.git/hooks/pre-commit`.
 - Then, run `pre-commit install-hooks` to install the environments for this project's specific hooks.

+### psql

+The Postgres command-line client is needed for running database-related scripting commands, but the database server doesn't need to be installed; it can be handled with Docker.

+**MacOS:** Install with `brew install postgres`.
+This installs the Postgres server as well; if this is an issue, see [this StackOverflow Q&A](https://stackoverflow.com/questions/44654216/correct-way-to-install-psql-without-full-postgres-on-macos) for alternatives.

+**Windows+WSL:** Install with `sudo apt install postgresql-client`.

 ### Installing frontend dependencies